 BREASTFEEDING BENEFITS

-The nutritional, physical and emotional benefits of breastfeeding have been proven to last a lifetime…for both mother and child.
-Financially breastfeeding saves money (no formula to purchase) and it helps the environment (no packages to waste).
+The nutritional, physical and emotional benefits of breastfeeding have been proven to last a lifetime for both mother and child.

 WHY SHOULD I CONSIDER BREASTFEEDING?

-There are many reasons women choose to breastfeed.
-Health benefits for breastfed babies include fewer ear infections, respiratory infections like pneumonia, childhood diabetes, meningitis, allergies and some childhood cancers.
-The health benefits for the breastfeeding mother include lower risks of pre-menopausal breast cancer, osteoporosis and cervical cancer, as well as faster return to pre-pregnancy weight.
+The health benefits for the breastfeeding mother include lower risks of premenopausal breast cancer, osteoporosis, cervical cancer, returning to pre-pregnancy weight as well as a decrease in postpartum breastfeeding.
 Not to mention the financial benefits of not having to pay for formula, and the ecological benefits of no breast-milk packaging.

 WHAT ARE THE HEALTH BENEFITS OF BREASTFEEDING?

-• Breastfeeding protects babies from infections and illnesses that include diarrhea, ear infections and pneumonia.
+- Breastfeeding protects babies from infections and illnesses that include diarrhea, ear infections and pneumonia.

-• Breastfed babies are less likely to develop asthma.
+- Breastfed babies are less likely to develop asthma.

-• Children who are breastfed for six months are less likely to become obese.
+- Children who are breastfed for six months are less likely to become obese.

-• Breastfeeding also reduces the risk of sudden infant death syndrome (SIDS).
+- Breastfeeding also reduces the risk of sudden infant death syndrome (SIDS).

-• Mothers who breastfeed have a decreased risk of breast and ovarian cancers.
+- Mothers who breastfeed have a decreased risk of breast and ovarian cancers.

 DO MOST WOMEN BREASTFEED OR USE FORMULA?